Valentina Pistoli: Accomplishments

 Pistoli's hotel is hailed as one of the biggest buildings during communist times.
 The building was designed by Pistoli and constructed with the help of the Albanian Government.
-Before the construction of the hotel, she usually worked on smaller projects such as residential housing, community areas, theaters, and buildings intended for use of education.
+Before the construction of the hotel, she worked on smaller projects such as residential housing, community areas, theaters, and buildings intended for use of education.
 Her designs challenged the communist ideals of her peers, but nonetheless were built to last for years afterwards.

-For Pistoli's successful designs for the Hotel and her Residential complexes, she received a 2018 Albanian Architecture Award, honorably accepted by her son, Tani Pistoli, for being one of the first women to become an architect at the time period, and her design accomplishments that transcended the rules and regulations of the communist agenda at the time.
+Pistoli's successful designs for the hotel and her residential complexes, saw her receive a 2018 Albanian Architecture Award, honorably accepted by her son, Tani Pistoli.
+The award was for being one of the first women to become an architect at the time and her design accomplishments that transcended the rules and regulations of the communist agenda at the time.

 Albanian Gender Equality

 When it came to Albania and their female designers, there was a running pattern of discrimination due to gender equality in the predominantly male occupation of architecture and design.
 Women had to work twice as hard as their male counterparts while also dealing with the restrictions of political norms and idealizations of the time.
 For Valentina Pistoli to become an architect at this time was proof of major changes to come to the world of architecture.
 Many women followed after her footsteps and drew inspiration from her teachings, providing a head start to many Albanian female architects, who continue to work hard and earn their credibility by taking examples from Pistoli's leadership.

-Pistol distinguished herself from other designers because of her new way of thinking architecture based on logic and freedom, even though certain material and aesthetic limits dictated from the regime of the communist party at the time.
-This did not sway Pistoli in any way, and inspired her to continue to design and draft her creations to create an open perspective in a time where everything was completely uniform and undeviating from the bare minimum of what was needed to sustain people.
+Pistol distinguished herself from other designers.
+Because of her new way of thinking of architecture based on logic and freedom, even though certain material and aesthetic limits dictated from the regime of the communist party at the time.
+This did not sway Pistoli in any way, and inspired her to continue to design and draft her creations to create an open perspective at a time where everything was completely uniform and undeviating from the bare minimum of what was needed to sustain people.